 There are too many different types of clipless pedals to cover them all, but here are links to instructions for some common models.

 Information on other brands and models may be found through a Web search -- or not.
-If not, only buy those pedals with the understanding that you may not be able to maintain them.
+If not, buy those pedals only with the understanding that you may not be able to maintain them.

 Most toe-clippable pedals, and better plain pedals, can be rebuilt and relubricated.

-A pedal with a metal body will have an outer dustcap which unscrews counterclockwise with an open-end or Allen wrench, or there may be a toothed rim to fit a special wrench.
-Campagnolo and SR dustcaps look as though they would use the same wrench, but they are different.
+A pedal with a metal body has an outer dustcap which unscrews counterclockwise with an open-end or Allen wrench, or there may be a toothed rim to fit a special wrench.
+Campagnolo and SR dustcaps look as though they would use the same wrench, but are different.
 Pliers may also work but could mar a precious Italian dustcap, che orrore!
 Some pedals have plastic dustcaps which can be pried out.
-On many rubber-block plain pedals, the dustcap is one piece with the outer plate, and you expose the bearing parts by removing the through bolts which hold the rubber blocks in place.
+On many rubber-block plain pedals, the dustcap is one piece with the outer end plate, and you expose the bearing parts by removing the through bolts which hold the rubber blocks in place.

 Some steps in rebuilding these pedals are easiest if the axle is threaded into a crank or chucked in a vise.

-This pedal dustcap removes with a 6 mm Allen wrench
+This pedal dustcap removes with a 6 mm Allen wrench.

 End of pedal axle with locknut, tabbed washer, bearing cone and bearing balls, revealed after removing the dustcap